 Do you find the belt-less style more appealing?
 Then this alternative from Vedoneire is definitely worth a look.
 I actually own this jacket.
 And after more than five years of steady use, I love it even more.
 The quality is amazing for the price and it’s breaking in very nicely.
 HOWEVER … it’s definitely cut on the trim side.
 I ordered a medium and there’s no doubt it’s a slim fit.
 But that works for me.

-The links above go to Amazon UK/U.S. But You can also order the Black or in Brown directly from Vedoneire.
-That’s what I did and I had no problems.
+And, just in case anyone has any concerns, I ordered my jacket directly from Vedoneire and I had no problems.
 Shipping from Ireland to the U.S. was quick (about 5 days) and there were no extra customs charges.
 Plus, the customer service at Vedoneire was really nice and very helpful.